darcynorman.net and Hugo

 - Hugo Lightweight Search - a new API-driven search engine that runs on the server and is blazingly fast and scalable

-- A python script to visualize content posting over time (see example, using Google Antigravity and Claude Code)
+- Hugo Viz - a python script to visualize content posting over time (see example, using Google Antigravity and Claude Code)

 - A plugin for Obsidian to better work with meeting agendas